Art Institute of Chicago

 • 🎟️ Free entry days for Illinois residents and discounts for student visitors

-Bonus tip: The museum café is just a few steps from many of the galleries, and the museum shop includes loads of kid-friendly gifts like art kits, books, and puzzles.
-Once you’re done inside, enjoy a stroll right across the connecting bridge to Millennium Park—perfect for burning off energy after a focused visit.
+Bonus Tip: The museum café is conveniently located near many galleries, and the museum shop offers a variety of kid-friendly gifts such as art kits, books, and puzzles.
+After exploring the museum, take a stroll across the connecting bridge to Millennium Park, perfect for burning off energy after a focused visit.

-The Art Institute of Chicago isn’t a “quiet” museum visit.
-It’s a vibrant, multi-sensory day out that brings history, culture, imagination, and creativity to life for every member of the family.
+In short, the Art Institute of Chicago is a vibrant, multi-sensory day out that brings history, culture, imagination, and creativity to life for every member of the family.

 Is this your business ?
 Claim it